avinci/Jawaid-weather-app/README.md

 | `npm test -- --watch` | Run tests in watch mode for development |
 | `npm test -- --coverage` | Run tests with coverage report |

+### Test Types

+This project uses comprehensive testing strategies:

+- **Unit Tests**: Isolated component/function tests with full mocking
+  - Fast and deterministic
+  - Located in `tests/unit/`
+  - Comprehensive coverage of all code paths
+  - Run with: `npm test`

+**Note**: Previous "BVT (Build Verification Tests)" were integration-level tests that have been removed in favor of comprehensive unit tests with proper mocking.

 ### Test Coverage

 Current test coverage: **112 tests, all passing**